yo-yo-yo-jbo/bggp5_linux_shellcode/README.md

         syscall
 ```

-The entire shellcode is `70` bytes long and works as a shell script too:
+The entire shellcode is `69` bytes long (thanks [Marco Bonelli](https://github.com/mebeim) for the `REX prefix suggestion` and works as a shell script too:

 ```shell
 jbo@jbo-nix:~/projects/golf/shellcode$ make